Storyline - 9: The Codfather, Low Dudgeon on a High Seas Trawler (Fiction, What Else?)

 There are less trawlers, many harbours being totally bereft.
 Towns such as Grimsby, Whitby, Scarborough in England, Peterhead or Eyemouth on the east coast of Scotland all show signs of serious decline.
 Buy a fish and chip dinner for four - average UK family size, plus cat, dog and budgie - and you'll be lucky to get change out of a £20 note.
 Buy the same when out 'on the town' in London and fork out £40 and don't expect change.

 When you think - back in the 50's when I were a lad up North - you'd get a slap-up fish-'n'chip do for less than £1.
 (Imagine that!
 Quick rush round the corner, stand in the queue for a half hour while the fish is done behind the counter - dribble at the smell! - and then sharp back home again).
 "You want scraps (fried batter crumbs), salt'n'vinegar on that, luv?"
-Or lads standing on the street corner with paper bags of fishcake or haddock ('Sorry luv, no cod) and chips, wolfing it down before crossing the road to the Workmen's Institute for a game of snooker.
-Of course everything was in black & white back then, like the newspaper the food was wrapped in, so you wouldn't see the golden brown of your meal.
+Or lads in flat caps an' white mufflers standing on the street corner with paper bags of fishcake or haddock ("Sorry luv, no cod") and chips, wolfing it down before crossing the road to the Workmen's Institute for a game of snooker.
+Of course everything was in black & white back then, like the newspaper the food was wrapped in, so your offspring wouldn't see the golden brown of your meal.
 (Sob-sob).

-Flat caps, fish'n'chips, mushy peas, loadsa salt an' vinegar, whippets, and ferrets dahn tha breeks, flicks (cinema) on Sat'day neet, all for a fiver an' change!.
-Aye, lad, that were livin'!
+Flat caps, fish'n'chips, mushy peas, loadsa salt an' vinegar, whippets, and ferrets dahn tha breeks, flicks (cinema) on Sat'da' neet, all for a fiver an' change!.
+Aye, lad, that were livin' a'reet!

 **Footnote: Since I wrote this I've been to York again.
 On my way around the city, up on Micklegate near the church I stopped off at a chip shop - the one I used to visit in this area has undergone a refit and is now a mini-mart - owned by a Russian couple.
 For a portion of fish and chips I paid about £6.50.
 Not bad going.
 At a fish restaurant near where I live you can get a 'Pensioner's Portion' of fish'n'chips for £4.90.
 Generous portions of chips (Lincolnshire's finest potatoes)!